TetriServe: Efficiently Serving Mixed DiT Workloads: Introduction

 As DiT models move into production, \emph{online DiT serving} becomes a key systems challenge.
 Deployments such as Flux AI \cite{flux1ai} must satisfy strict service level objectives (SLOs) in the form of a \emph{deadline} for each request while sharing a fixed GPU pool across many users to minimize cost.
 Serving is particularly challenging because requests arrive with heterogeneous output resolutions and tight deadlines.

-Despite advances in LLM serving \cite{loongserve-sosp24, PagedAttention-sosp23, SGLang-neurips24, prefillonly-sosp25, splitwise-isca24, Miao2023SpecInfer, Miao2024SpotServe, Mei2025Helix}, these solutions are insufficient: DiTs have fundamentally different serving characteristics.
+Despite advances in LLM serving \cite{loongserve-sosp24, PagedAttention-sosp23, SGLang-neurips24, prefillonly-sosp25, splitwise-isca24, SpecInfer-asplos24, Miao2024SpotServe, Mei2025Helix}, these solutions are insufficient: DiTs have fundamentally different serving characteristics.
 Specifically, DiT inference differs from LLMs in three ways: (i) it is stateless, requiring no KV cache; (ii) it is compute-bound, as multiple denoising steps operate on the full set of latent image tokens; and (iii) model sizes are small enough to fit on a single GPU.
-Consequently, generating a high-resolution 2048$\times$2048 image on a single H100 GPU can take up to a minute, while a 4096$\times$4096 image may exceed ten minutes.
+Consequently, generating a high-resolution $2048\times2048$ image on a single H100 GPU can take up to a minute, while a $4096\times4096$ image may exceed ten minutes.
 To meet the stringent latency demands of online serving, parallelism is essential.

 The most common approach for parallelizing DiTs is \emph{sequence parallelism (SP)} \cite{DeepSpeed-Ulysses-arxiv23, Ring-Attention-arxiv23}, which partitions the sequence of image tokens across GPUs.
 However, simply applying a fixed degree of SP to all requests is inefficient and leads to poor SLO attainment.
-This is because the optimal parallel degree is highly sensitive to the input image resolution; a configuration that is ideal for one resolution can be detrimental to another.
-As shown in the toy example in Figure~\ref{fig:toy_example}, fixed-degree SP approach creates a fundamental tradeoff: low parallel degrees (e.g., SP=1 or 2) are efficient for small inputs but underutilize GPUs for large ones, while high parallel degrees (e.g., SP=4 or 8) accelerate large inputs but introduce excessive communication overhead for small ones, leading to head-of-line blocking.
-Compounding this issue, DiT inference is non-preemptive: once a request begins execution with a fixed parallel degree, it holds its allocated GPU(s) until completion, preventing more optimal scheduling of other requests in the queue.
+This is because the optimal degree of parallelism is highly sensitive to the input image resolution; a configuration that is ideal for one resolution can be detrimental to another.
+As shown in the toy example in Figure~\ref{fig:toy_example}, the fixed-degree SP approach creates a fundamental tradeoff: low degrees of parallelism (e.g., SP=1 or 2) are efficient for small inputs but underutilize the GPU cluster for large ones by leaving some GPUs idle and prolonging request runtime, while high degrees of parallelism (e.g., SP=4 or 8) accelerate large inputs but introduce excessive communication overhead for small ones, leading to head-of-line blocking.
+Compounding this issue, existing DiT inference engines \cite{xDiT-arxiv24} are non-preemptive: once a request begins execution with a fixed degree of parallelism, it holds its allocated GPU(s) until completion, preventing more optimal scheduling of other requests in the queue.